Leviticus 6 – Instructions for the Priests

 b.
 He shall restore its full value, add one-fifth more to it, and give it to whomever it belongs, on the day of his trespass offering: It wasn’t enough to just return what was stolen.
 The thief also had to add 20% (one-fifth) to what was stolen as a penalty.

 i.
-In the New Testament, Ephesians 4:28 expresses another aspect of restitution, when the thief repents of being a taker and becomes a giver: Let him who stole steal no longer, but rather let him labor, working with his hands what is good, that he may have something to give him who has need.
+In the New Testament, Ephesians 4:28 expresses another aspect of restitution when the thief repents of being a taker and becomes a giver: Let him who stole steal no longer, but rather let him labor, working with his hands what is good, that he may have something to give him who has need.

 c.
 And he shall bring his trespass offering to the LORD: Restitution and the penalty that went with it had to be made the same day of his trespass offering.
-This powerfully demonstrated that one could not get right with God without also making his wrong right with men.
+This powerfully demonstrated that one could not get right with God without also making the wrong right with men.

 i.
 This urgency of making things right with other people before we make things right with God is the same idea Jesus communicated in Matthew 5:23-24.